-Instructional time is very important; therefore, we encourage you to make every effort to schedule dental and doctor appointments after regular school hours.
+Instructional time is very important: therefore, we encourage you to make every effort to schedule dental and doctor appointments after regular school hours.
 Parents or guardians arriving at school to check their child out must sign him/her out through the attendance office and present a valid picture ID.
-Students will not be dismissed from class until the parent or guardian arrives.
+Students will not be dismissed from class until the parent or guardian arrives in the attendance office.
+In order for student drivers to be checked out, a note must be submitted to the attendance clerk prior to the 8:10 AM bell or upon arrival to school, and the note should include a copy of the parent ID, parent contact information and the reason the student is leaving early.
+(NO OVER THE PHONE OR EMAIL CHECKOUT)